 If you cross Chapel Bridge from the Old Town (which features beautifully frescoed buildings, some with oriel windows), you’ll emerge near the Jesuit Church.
 The simple façade belies the beauty within.
 Inside the church, the interior is adorned with white marble, stuccowork, and ceiling frescoes.
 It’s definitely a place that invites some quiet contemplation.

-At Verkehrshaus, the Swiss Transport Museum, you’ll find just about every form of mechanized transport on display.
-You could easily spend a whole day here as there are lots of interactive exhibitions, including a flight simulator, and an IMAX Hall.
-There’s a huge range of vehicles from trains to cars to planes and spacecraft on display.
+At Verkehrshaus, the Swiss Transport Museum, you’ll find almost every form of mechanized transport on display.
+You could easily spend a whole day here as there are many interactive exhibitions, including a flight simulator and an IMAX Hall.
+There’s a huge range of vehicles, from trains to cars to planes and spacecraft, on display.

 *When looking for the best price and biggest selection of hotels in Europe check prices on Booking.com, we’ve found they are the best option and have a great cancelation policy.*